Skip to article frontmatterSkip to article content

 There a are a few nuances to our approach, compared to traditional binary search.

 1. We need to perform a three-pointer comparison among the periods of the logistic map at rminr_{min}, rmiddler_{middle}, and rmaxr_{max}.
-This is because the period doubling may not occur exactly at rr.
-We thus implement a three-way comparison function, which requires three trajectories to be passed in, and identifies if the period doubles between the first and second trajectories, or the second and third trajectories.
+This is because we are searching on a continuous parameter space.
+We thus implement a three-way comparison function, which requires three trajectories at three different values of rr to be passed in, and identifies if the period doubles between the first and second trajectories, or the second and third trajectories.

-• Upon finding a doubling value, we shrink the interval so that its rightmost value is just below the root we just found by some tolerance ϵ\epsilon.
+b.
+Upon finding a doubling value, we shrink the interval so that the rightmost pointer is just below the root we just found by some tolerance ϵ\epsilon.

-• We then search the new interval for the next doubling value.
+c.
+We search the new interval for the next doubling value, and repeat the process.

-• We repeat this process until we have found all the doubling values.
 This heuristic will fail if the period doubling values are closer than ϵ\epsilon apart.
 In this case, we would need to reduce ϵ\epsilon and try again.
-This same difficulty manifests in methods used to find multiple roots (zero crossings) of continuous functions.
+This same difficulty arises in methods used to find multiple roots (zero crossings) of continuous functions.

 ## Three-way comparison function